das-peter/redis_watchdog/Readme.md

 This module provides a logging backend for the Redis key-value store, as well as a dblog-like user interface to view watchdog entries.

+## Why

+The problem with the standard dblog module is that logging:

+ * Is slower - below a test run to generate 100'000 log entries:
+    * dblog: 83.3512 seconds
+    * redis_watchdog: 44.8564 seconds
+ * It doesn't block the DB!
+If you've multiple requests in paralell the Redis Watchdog wont lock your db.

 # Requirements

 **Requires** the [PhpRedis](https://github.com/phpredis/phpredis) php extension.